On another lonely Anzac Day, solitary memorials stand out

 While global attention will turn at dawn on Sunday to the beaches of Turkey’s Gallipoli where the two emerging countries crafted a sense of nationhood from the horrors of war in April 1915, all along the front line in Europe, small ceremonies will show gratitude over a century after the war ended.

+Although thousands were allowed to march in Australia again on Sunday, after commemorations were canceled last year, COVID-19 restrictions are still in force throughout much of Europe, where ceremonies for Anzac troops are held every year in places like Villers-Bretonneux in France and Ypres in Belgium.

+“We look forward to the years to come when many more of us come together and pay homage together,” said Gillian Bird, Australia’s ambassador, at a reduced service in Villers-Bretonneux in northern France.

-A poignant one will take place in Flanders Fields in Belgium, where the so-called Anzac forces also fought, some 2,750 kilometers (1,700 miles) west from Gallipoli along the immense frontline.
+A poignant event will take place in Flanders Fields in Belgium, some 2,750 kilometers (1,700 miles) west from Gallipoli along the immense frontline.

 Johan Vandewalle is leading a team of volunteers there that has almost finished a 40-meter long memorial to slain brothers, based on an Australian soldier named John “Jack” Hunter whose remains were located decades after he died in the hands of his brother.